History

 site image

-ike his father-in-law, Albert had only daughters, Jeanne and Janice, whom each respectively married Eugene L. Krynicki and Robert E. Peters.
+Like his father-in-law, Albert had only daughters, Jeanne and Janice, whom each respectively married Eugene L. Krynicki and Robert E. Peters.
 Each son-in-law went to the Pittsburgh Institute of Mortuary Science; Eugene graduating in 1951 and Robert graduating in 1952.
-Each son-in-law completed their internship with Albert Ferver and worked at the Ferver Funeral Home until Robert purchased the Robert E. Peters Funeral Home (1521 Freeport Road, Natrona Heights) in 1958, where after many renovations the funeral home is still located.
-Eugene then joined a partnership with Albert Ferver in 1960, changing the name to Ferver-Krynicki before eventually becoming the Krynicki Funeral Home and moving location to Natrona Heights.
+Each son-in-law completed their internship with Albert Ferver and worked at the Ferver Funeral Home until Robert purchased the Robert E. Peters Funeral Home (1521 Freeport Road, Natrona Heights) in 1958, where, after many renovations, the funeral home is still located.
+Eugene then joined a partnership with Albert Ferver in 1960, changing the name to Ferver-Krynicki before eventually becoming the Krynicki Funeral Home and moving it's location to Natrona Heights.

 In 1980, John A. Peters, son of Robert, graduated from the Pittsburgh Institute of Mortuary Science.
-After his internship at a Hatheway-Tedesco funeral home in Meadville, John received his mortuary license in 1982 and began working at the Robert Peters Funeral Home, Inc. Subsequently, in 1986, John purchased a funeral home at 501 5th Avenue, New Kensington, from Richard G. Churchfield and renamed the business Churchfield-Peters Funeral Home.
+After his internship at a Hatheway-Tedesco funeral home in Meadville, John received his mortuary license in 1982 and began working at the Robert Peters Funeral Home, Inc. He got married to Karen Rovnanik that same year and went on to have a daughter and son.
+Subsequently, in 1986, John purchased a funeral home at 501 5th Avenue, New Kensington, from Richard G. Churchfield and renamed the business Churchfield-Peters Funeral Home.
 Then, in 1994, John took over all responsibilities at Robert Peters Funeral Home upon the retirement his father.

 In 1998, Robert E. Peters died from cancer at the age of 67.